mateyo3/Anbu-Mask-Game/README.md

 If the user matches the host's number, then the wins total increases by one.
 If the user's total is greater than the host's number the loss total increases by one.

 ## Getting Started

 ### Cloning
-Click the Clone or download button to copy the URL
+Click the `Clone or download` button to copy the URL

 ### In the Terminal:
-Navigate into a directory `cd [folder name}`
+1. Navigate into a directory `cd [folder name]`
-Clone repository into the directory `git clone [paste URL]` List the items in your directory `ls`
+2. Clone repository into the directory `git clone [paste URL]`
+3. List the items in your directory `ls`

 ## Built With
 HTML, CSS, Bootstrap.
 Javascript, JQuery

-## Author
+## Developer
-Mateo Reyes
+- Mateo Reyes

-## Artwork by Marinha
+- Artwork by Marinha

 ## License
 © 2017 Mateo Reyes